elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} I remember the evenings: dusk was a blue-green hummingbird frolicking in the red hibiscus.
+- {:.pr.i} I remember the evenings: dusk was a blue-green hummingbird frolicking on the red hibiscus.

 - {:.sp} The Messenger.